iltommi/qdb-documentation/source/1.1.3/reference/qdbd.rst

 .. option:: -c, --config-file

     Specifies a configuration file to use.
+See :ref:`qdbd-config-file-reference`.

         * Any other command-line options will be ignored.
         * If an option is omitted in the config file, the default will be used.